Telford police release pictures as they seek help to solve series of shop thefts from M&S, Boots, and Hobbycraft

 The third image is from M&S in Telford where on November 2, around noon items were taken.

-The fifth image is from Boots, New Street, Wellington, Telford, where at around 2.40pm on December 17, items were taken.
+The fifth image is also from Boots, New Street, Wellington, where at around 2.40pm on December 17, items were taken.

 A spokesman for Telford & Wrekin Police said: "If you have any information that would help identify the people pictured, please e-mail RetailCrimeTelford@westmercia.police.uk.